best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Adding freeze panes
 We advise you to avoid adding freeze panes.
 They may fail accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) as they can make it difficult for screen reader users to find the top left edge of a worksheet, which is key to navigation.

-If you do leave freeze panes active it is best practice to inform users and give a instructions for how to turn them off.
+If you do leave freeze panes active it is best practice to inform users and give instructions on how to turn them off.
 For example: "Freeze panes are turned on.
 To turn off freeze panes select the 'View' ribbon then 'Freeze Panes' then 'Unfreeze Panes' or use [Alt W, F]".
 As with filters, this information should be in a cell in column A, above the table so users come across it before getting to the data.

 Be aware that if you save your spreadsheet in the Open Document Spreadsheet (ODS) format (which we advise you to do) freeze panes will disappear.

 ### Adding alt text to tables
-In Excel, you can add alternative text to your table by right clicking anywhere in the table and selecting ‘Table’ and ‘Alternative text’.
-However, if your tables are marked up correctly it is not necessary to do this to pass the accessibility guidelines.
+Newer versions of Excel have a built-in accessibility checker which may bring up tables without alt text as a fail.

-Be aware that despite this, newer versions of Excel have a built-in accessibility checker which may bring up tables without alt text as a fail.
-You don’t need to worry about this.
+However, tables that are marked up correctly do not need alt text to pass the accessibility guidelines.
+It is much more important to mark your tables up correctly than to add alt text to them.

-If you save your spreadsheet in the ODS format (which we advise you to do) alternative text for tables will disappear – but this does not matter as it is not needed to pass the accessibility guidelines.
+Be aware that if you do add alt text and then you save your spreadsheet in the ODS format (which we advise you to do) your alt text will disappear – but this does not matter as it is not needed to pass the accessibility guidelines.

 Note: it is necessary to provide alternative text for images and charts and this does not disappear when you save in the ODS format.